-The data controller is the Sean Massie, the information governance lead is Sean Massie who is also (in NHS practices) the Data Protection Officer.
+The data controller is the Sean Massie and RHDC Henley ltd, the information governance lead is Sean Massie.
+Louise Burger is the Data Protection Officer.

 You will be asked to provide personal information when joining the practice.
 The purpose of processing your personal data is to provide you with optimum dental health care and prevention.

 The categories and examples of data we process are:

 We minimise the data that we keep, and do not keep it for longer than necessary.